-Depending on where you live, you may need an M.D. to sign off on your report to make it a valid diagnosis.
+Depending on where you live, you may need an M.D. to review the diagnostic report to make it a valid diagnosis.
 For an additional CA$300, Dr. Jag Arora will review your diagnostic report and add her signature.

 Even though we tried to make the assessment process as simple and comfortable as possible, it can still be overwhelming.
 One stumbling block may be that you don’t know how to answer certain questions on a test, or you’ve done a test several times with diverse results, and you want to know which result is the most reliable.
 Or there may be other reasons you get stuck, or other things you have questions about.
 Book a pre-assessment session with Dr. Natalie Engelbrecht, and she will offer guidance and answer all your questions!